 Residential products will be designed to meet the needs of a variety of new and existing households, with the primary objective of creating a rich, diverse community by providing a wide range of choices.
-These will include single-family homes, medium- to high-density residential units in multi-family formats for sale with opportunities for rentals.
+These will include medium- to high-density residential units in single-family and multi-family formats for sale with opportunities for rentals.